• Skip to main content

 Slow Cooker Beef Brisket with Red Wine & Thyme

-Although slow cookers can be quite forgiving, tenderising the cheapest cuts of beef, I’ve been informed by my very lovely and helpful butcher at J.K.
-Mainland’s in Lerwick, Shetland (update 29/12/16 – this butchers has since closed), that rolled brisket is the ideal cut for this slow cooked dish.
-The resulting meat melts in the mouth and pairs perfectly with the Worcestershire flavoured gravy.
+Although slow cookers can be quite forgiving, tenderising the cheapest cuts of beef, I’ve been informed by my very lovely and helpful local butcher that rolled brisket is the ideal cut for this slow-cooked dish.
+The resulting meat melts in the mouth and pairs perfectly with the Worcestershire-flavoured gravy.

 After a few tries with different cuts of beef and types of red wine, I’ve refined my recipe.
 The resulting meat is tender and flavoursome and the gravy dark, rich and intensely beef flavoured without the addition of stock cubes or gravy granules, this, due in part to the good quality Shetland beef and of course, the Worcestershire sauce.

 I’m a big fan of Worcestershire sauce.
-The intense anchovy and tamarind infused sauce enhances so many dishes, from spaghetti bolognese, to stews, casseroles, stir-fries and of course – the ultimate cheese on toast!
-Check out this recent video by Lea & Perrins which takes cheese on toast to the next level.
+The intense anchovy and tamarind-infused sauce enhances so many dishes, from spaghetti bolognese to stews, casseroles, stir-fries and, of course – the ultimate cheese on toast!

 In the rare chance you might have some leftovers, here are a few ideas to use them: